rosemutai/Todo-js-best-practices/README.md

 This project is built with HTML, CSS & JavaScript

-**Awesome-books** is a simple project that allows users to add or remove books from a list, built with ES6 Features.
+**To-Do-List** is a simple To Do List project that lists the things that you need to do and allows you to mark them as complete.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 - HTML